 Well, it’s constantly a battle to make sure the TV is off and we are actually sitting at the table and talking to each other.
 I have two teenage boys, we home school and yes, life is extremely busy.
 I loose this battle sometimes but my wife and I do manage to get the family at the table eating and talking together at least three to four times a week and in today’s environment I would say that is victorious 🙂 Will it be passed onto into my boys future families.
 I certainly hope so.
 Hopefully we are making special memories that stick with them enough to want to make those kind of memories for their own families and put forth the effort to do so.
 One thing I can have comfort in is that I will have a website up with detailed instruction showing them how to cook some nice homemade Italian meals for their families and that makes me happy!

-Here is a throw back from an old website design I have years ago for nostalgic purposes 🙂
+Here is a throw back from the old website design I for this site years ago for nostalgic purposes 🙂